The ratio gold

 I. The legal relationship.

-to delve too deeply into this area; we aim simply to determine the legal
+Numismatics is of interest in examining the legal relationship between the price of gold and silver.
+This is not to delve too deeply into this area; we aim simply to determine the legal ratio between gold and silver coins -

 - The gold sovereign.